TerosTechnology/terosHDL/doc/User_Manual.md

 ![repository](./images/toolbar_coverage.png)

-Take into acount that the code coverage is the sum of all the test run
+Take into acount that the code coverage is the sum of all the test run.

+***It is necessary to recompile if you want to update the code coverage.***

 ## Switch simulator.